sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 Energy efficiency has been increasingly important for embedded processors and internet of things (IoT) systems.
 Many spatial hardware architectures have been proposed to address the power consumption problem without compromising the performance.
 GreenArrays 144 (GA144) is one example of the low power spatial processor.
 GA144 is a stack-based 18-bit processor without shared memory and fixed clock.
 To program GA144, users have to write an assembly-like low level programming language [[1]](#1) to define the data storage, data movement and communication logic to make use of the spatial architecture.
 This paper proposes a programming model and synthesis-aided compiler to compile high level C-like programs into binary executables on GA144.
 The compiler-optimized program can achieve comparable results with an expert written low level program.

+An additional motivation for investigating Chlorophyll is the need for a higher-level abstraction over arrayForth, the language used on GreenArray chips.
+ArrayForth requires the programmer to partition data structures and code as well as to insert the requisite communication code.
+Chlorophyll aims to abstract away communication code as well as some partitioning logic that can be inferred by the synthesizer and separator.

 ### Background

 Spatial hardware is an architecture where the users are required to assign data, computations and communications explicitly to use its computing resources, storage and interconnect network.
 Spatial architecture is widely used in domains like High Performance Computing and image processing for its high performance and low power consumption.
 However, it is especially hard to program and debug due to low programmability and slow compile time.

-To tackle the programmability issue, one possible solution is domain specific language (DSL) like Spatial[[2]](#2) and T2S[[3]](#3).
-DSL provides specialized APIs to help users realize different optimization on target hardware with much less effort.
-Also people use hardware templates to solve the problem.
-DNN/FPGA Co-Design[[4]](#4) developed a complication flow from ML workload to spatial accelerators like FPGA and CGRA by searching through template IP pools with certain constraints.
+To mitigate programmability concerns, one possible solution is a domain specific language (DSL) like Spatial[[2]](#2) and T2S[[3]](#3).
+DSLs provide specialized APIs to help users realize different optimization on target hardware with much less effort.
+People can also use hardware templates to solve the problem.
+DNN/FPGA Co-Design [[4]](#4) developed a complication flow from an ML workload to spatial accelerators like FPGAs and CGRAs by searching through template IP pools with certain constraints.
 Such approaches improve the programmability without sacrificing much flexibility, but still require users to have expertise for the target hardware.

 ### Chlorophyll Overview